angrybacon/doomsday-wiki/markdown/appendices/primer.md

 to execute one could save your ass.
 This is the first PTT pile I was able to come up with in this new list:

-> BBBB1 (5) - 5 Storm + 6 Storm
+> {{1BBBB}} - 11 Storm

 <pile>{{!IC}} {{!RoF}} {{!CR}} {{!CB}} {{!ToA}}</pile>

 The idea here is that you cast ToA twice by recycling it with the Bauble.
-ToA->CB->ToA costs 9 mana total.
+ToA -> CB -> ToA costs 9 mana total.
 With 5 lands on the field (including all 4 black producing lands) you can make this pile work with no cards in hand and nothing but lands on board.
 This is the reason RoF and CR are used.
 RoF helps you get to threshold so that CR makes as much mana as possible.
 It's worth noting that LED is +3 mana like a CR with Threshold and could replace CR in some situations.
 Most of the time you won't have so many lands on board and you'll need to rely on rituals in hand or mana rocks on the field to get you up to 9 mana.
 As you might imagine this scenario won't come up that often, but sometimes you'll find youself with a bunch of mana and a Doomsday but no cantrip, and the best bet may be to slam the Doomsday and hope you get another turn unmolested.
 Incidentally the same setup can be used as a same-turn pile to potentially make upwards of 20 copies of ToA if your opponent has an unusually high life total.

 Here is another potential pass-the-turn pile:

-> BBBBRR (6) - 8 Storm
+> {{BBBBRR}} - 8 Storm

 <pile>{{!IC}} {{!DR}} {{!DR}} {{!BW}} {{!ToA}}</pile>